 Attention Deficit Hyperactivity Disorder (ADHD)

 ADHD is one of the most common disorders for children and is on the rise.
-According to the Center for Disease Control (CDC) the numbers have increased from 7.8% in 2003 to 11% in 2011.
+According to the Center for Disease Control (CDC), the numbers have increased from 7.8% in 2003 to 11% in 2011.
 Boys are much more likely than girls to be diagnosed with ADHD (Boys- 13.2%) (Girls 5.6%).

 To medicate or not medicate a child with ADHD is a parental decision.
 Dr. Riffel receives many emails from parents who have been told by educators they should put their children on medication.
 We have developed a booklet filled with non-medicated interventions to help parents and educators try non-medicated interventions to ameliorate the symptoms of ADHD that affect learning and social relationships.
 (This is a free download of the booklet.
 If you prefer to purchase a bound copy, you may do so at www.lulu.com).
 Dr. Riffel offers an eight-hour training focused on non-medicated interventions for learners with ADHD.

 Dr. Riffel believes the reason boys are more likely than girls to be identified with ADHD is due to the physical structure of males vs. females.
 These photos are not detailed; however, in a detailed picture, you would find the male tailbone is longer than the female tailbone.
-When we ask males to sit on hard wood or plastic chairs, we are asking them to sit on a tailbone that is much more in direct contact with the surface than their female counterparts.
+When we ask males to sit on hardwood or plastic chairs, we are asking them to sit on a tailbone that is much more in direct contact with the surface than their female counterparts.
 While we should truly be sitting on our “sit” bones, no one sits like this and almost everyone sits with a rounded back causing the tailbone to be in direct contact with the surface for a male.
 Picture rights purchased from 123rf.com

 Notice the male pelvis has a “V” shaped pubic arch and less space in the pelvic opening.
-The female pelvis has a “U” shaped pubic arch and more space is the pelvic opening.
+The female pelvis has a “U” shaped pubic arch and more space in the pelvic opening.
 Add to this, the fact that a girl’s center of gravity is lower than a boy’s center of gravity.
 (Female vs Male Center of Gravity).

 No one ever said sitting on hard surfaces was best for learning.
 It is what we do in educational settings because it is cheap.
 Behavior Doctor Seminars has developed some solutions for seating that alleviate the pressure on the tailbone and can easily be implemented in the classroom.
 Watch our slideshow to find solutions you can implement for a very low cost.